Karni Mata: Shree Madh Khurad Dham (Nagaur)

 Another historical temple dedicated to Maa Karni is located at Khurad, 12 km northeast from Gachhipura in the district of Nagaur, Rajasthan.
 The original temple was built by the Cāraṇas of village Khurd.
 Inder Baisa, a 20th-century figure, was seen as an incarnation of the goddess Karni by her followers.
-The Bikaner ruler Maharaja Ganga Singh was also among her devotees and on her advise sanctioned Rs.
+The Bikaner ruler Maharaja Ganga Singh was also among her devotees and on her advice sanctioned Rs.
 11,157 on 8 September 1930 from his privy purse for carrying out the original works and repairs of the temple of Goddess Karni.
-Ganga Singh entrusted this work to his trusted Army Minister Hari Singh of Sattasar.
-It was built in the form of a fort.
-Being very near to marble city Makrana, it is built mainly of white marble.
+Ganga Singh entrusted this work to his trusted minister Hari Singh of Sattasar.
+It was built as a fort.
+Lying close to the marble city Makrana, it is built mainly of white marble.